 - When saying goodbye in person, say Auf Wiedersehen (Until we next see each other), when saying goodbye on the phone, say Auf Wiederhören (Until we next hear each other).
 There’s also the informal goodbye; Tschüss (Bye), but stick to the formal to play it safe, or only use Tschüss if someone uses it first.

 See related: The German National Anthem: Das Deutschlandlied

 Whoever said “An Englishman’s home is his castle” obviously hadn’t been to Germany.
 The sanctity and privacy of the German home is serious and if you’re invited into a German’s home, you have been extended a terrific honor and level of trust.
 Don’t betray it!

 - A gift goes a long way with each visit.
 Yes, EACH visit.
 It doesn’t have to be crazy expensive, but bear in mind that the host is giving you the gift of coming into their home!

-- Expect to take your shoes off; it’s not a hard and fast rule, but pretty common in Germany to rock around the home shoeless.
+- Expect to take your shoes off; it’s not a hard and fast rule, but pretty common in Germany to rock around the home shoeless or in slippers or “house shoes”.
 After you enter, it’s likely that your host will tell you if it’s a shoes on/off house.
 You can even go the extra mile and ask; Wo soll ich meine schuhe lassen?
 (Where should I leave my shoes?)